zzzprojects/learn-orm/tutorials/efcore-soft-delete/database-setup.md

 }
 ```

-Now when you run your application you will see the following output.
+Now when you run your application, you will see the following output.

 ```csharp
 Total Authors: 5